Pygmy Goat

 Introduction to North America

-The first record of Pygymy goats in the United States dates to 1959, although some may have come into the country earlier and been undocumented.
+The first record of Pygmy goats in the United States dates to 1959, although some may have come into the country earlier without documentation.
 In 1959, the Rhue family of California and the Catskill Game Farm in New York both received shipments of Pygmy goats from Sweden.

 Uses

 In the United States and elsewhere, Pygmy goats are raised mainly as companion animals.
-They are popular as pets and as exhibition animals, and are widely seen in petting zoos.
-They can also be relied upon to produce milk and to keep land cleared.
+They are popular pets and exhibition animals and are widely found in petting zoos.
+They also produce milk and are useful as natural lawnmowers.

 Current Status